mackadamian/mailbeez-documentation/pages/03.documentation/05.configbeez/22.config_bouncehive_advanced/default.en.md

 ## Requirements

 - A separate email account set up specifically for bounce handling & configured as an IMAP mailbox in your email client
-- Use of MailBeez own built in Email Engine – PHPMailer
+- Use of MailBeez own built in Email Engine – SMTP (PHPMailer)
 - Your server must allow you to connect to IMAP servers – Check with your hosting company, especially if you plan to use GMail, as some have blocked the GMail-specific port

 ## Get Your Bounced Emails Under Control